 6. Hang Plastic Christmas Decorations in a Window:

-Now, if you’re going to go with plastic ornaments anywhere, this is the place to do it!
+Now, if you’re going to decorate with plastic ornaments anywhere, this is the place to do it!
 This year, I hung simple plastic red ornaments in my kitchen window and I love how they turned out.
 It’s definitely a super easy and creative way to display ornaments.
-If you want to see how I decorated the whole kitchen this year, swing by this blog post – Christmas Kitchen Decorating Ideas.
+If you want to see how I decorated the whole kitchen this Christmas, swing by this blog post – Christmas Kitchen Decorating Ideas.

 7. Decorate Outside by Adding Greenery and Decorations to an Urn:

-Since we always have extra pieces of fresh greenery from our Christmas tree, I like to add them to my urns outside.
+Since we always have extra pieces of fresh greenery from our fresh Christmas tree, I like to add them to my urns outside.
 Usually, I throw in some faux stems along with a couple Christmas ornaments as well.
 It’s an easy way to decorate for Christmas outdoors and adds a nice welcome to the garage area.

 By the way, I took this photo in a prior year because it hasn’t snowed that much yet.
 But…tomorrow we are expecting 12-18 inches of snow in New Jersey!
 Needless to say, my boys are thrilled and I am too.
 The first big snow of the season is always so exciting…and it looks like it will be a big one!

 Thanks for stopping by to see how I decorate with Christmas ornaments around the house.